 While they only had 10 customers, they also had 300 prospects.
 All correspondence was done via email, so the company could grow exponentially if they focused on converting those prospects to customers.
 We deployed a CRM solution to engage the existing database of prospects and used lead scoring to determine which were warm and which were hot.

 We automated the process of initial enquiry through to purchase for existing customers, which meant all employees could better serve the customers.
 Journeys were also developed to delight customers once an order was processed, through delivery and re-order.

 A property group that sells freestanding residential units and apartments, as well as leased and managed apartments follow a franchise-style model with hundreds of branches nationwide.
 Each branch managed its leads and customers in different ways and in different formats.

 Unsurprisingly, the head office was unable to support their agents with this model.
-Their market research also showed that were receiving an inconsistent brand experience.
+Their market research also showed that they were receiving an inconsistent brand experience.

-We rolled out CRM to all of the estate offices to see the performance of the branch and develop programs to them find new customers, upsell existing customers, and move from open opportunities to closed deals.
+We rolled out CRM to all of the estate offices to see the performance of the branch and develop programs to find new customers, upsell existing customers, and move from open opportunities to closed deals.

 Today, they have just under 500,000 contacts in their database and over 1,200people using the mobile app to manage their portfolios.